How To Change Nginx index.html in Kubernetes With Configmap

 kubectl apply -f nginx-service.yaml

-Now you will be able to access the Nginx deployment on Node port 32000 which displays the custom index.html file created via configmap.
+Now you will be able to access the Nginx deployment on the Node port 32000 which displays the custom index.html file created via configmap.

 Other Interesting Blogs